scopecoin/scope/doc/README.md

-Scope Coin 0.12.1
+Scope Coin 0.1.2.2
 =====================

-This is the official reference wallet for Dash digital currency and comprises the backbone of the Dash peer-to-peer network.
-You can [download Scope Coin](https://www.scope.org/downloads/) or [build it yourself](#building) using the guides below.
+This is the official reference wallet for XSCP digital currency and comprises the backbone of the XSCP peer-to-peer network.
+You can [download Scope Coin](https://dist.xscp.icu/) or [build it yourself](#building) using the guides below.

 Running
 ---------------------
-The following are some helpful notes on how to run Dash on your native platform.
+The following are some helpful notes on how to run XSCP on your native platform.

 ### Unix

 Unpack the files into a directory and run:

-- `bin/bitcoin-qt` (GUI) or
+- `./scope-qt` (GUI) or
-- `bin/bitcoind` (headless)
+- `./soped` (headless)

 ### Windows